Holmes County, Florida: Triracial people

 The so-called "Dominickers", a number of related mixed-race (white, black, and Euchee Indian) families, lived for decades after the Civil War and well into the twentieth century in a rural area near Ponce de Leon, with a separate church and segregated public elementary school.
 Although considered a separate ethnicity from both whites and blacks, many Dominickers married into local white families, so that group boundaries blurred; some descendants still live in the area.
 The 1950 federal census identified 60 members of this group living in Holmes County at that time.
 Few facts are known about their origins, and little has been published about them.

 Politics

-Holmes County is the most archetypically "Solid South" county in Florida, and in recent times the most Republican.
-Since 2004, Holmes County has been the most Republican of Florida's 67 counties in terms of percentage margin.
+Holmes County is an archetypically "Solid South" county in Florida.
 It gave the fifth-highest percentage of the vote for segregationist George Wallace of any county in the country during the 1968 election, and apart from Deep South native Jimmy Carter, no Democrat since 1964 has obtained as much as thirty-four percent of the county's vote in any Presidential election.

-Holmes County voted for President Donald Trump in the 2016 election with 87.9%, the highest percentage of any county in Florida.
-Holmes County has more registered Democrats than Republicans, but many are descendants of Dixiecrats, Southerners who register as Democrats due to tradition but vote Republican in most elections.
+Holmes County once had more registered Democrats than Republicans, but many were descendants of Dixiecrats, Southerners who registered as Democrats due to tradition but voted Republican in most elections.
 Barack Obama earned only 15.2% of the vote in 2012.
-Hillary Clinton earned a mere 10% of the vote in 2016.
-In 2020, Donald Trump finished with just over 89% of the vote, the highest in the state.
+Hillary Clinton earned less than 10% of the vote in 2016.
+In 2024, Holmes was the most Republican county in the state of Florida, when it gave just under 90% of its vote to Donald Trump.

-In the 2016 Democratic presidential primary, Holmes County was won by Bernie Sanders; one of only four counties in the state in which he received a majority and the county in which he received the highest percentage of the vote (51.7%).